WOA-Project/SurfaceDuo-Guides/InstallWindows/ISO/WindowsRetail-Channels.md

 You can find out which Windows versions are supported for each device model [here](https://github.com/WOA-Project/SurfaceDuo-Guides/blob/main/WindowsCompatibility.md)

+### Option: Latest Production Versions (Recommended)

+This guide will get you the latest currently supported _stable_ version of Windows 11, which is the recommended option for most people to use on your device.

+Windows Insider Program's channel builds may be more unstable, and less tested for use on Surface Duo devices.
+They'll also break more often than production versions, and require more recurrent updating.

+If you value stability, please follow below's commands and steps to download the latest stable version of Windows 11:

 ## Steps

-- Presuming you are working on a Windows AMD64 machine, download and extract the ```win-x64.zip``` file from [the UUPMediaCreator repo](https://github.com/gus33000/UUPMediaCreator/releases/latest).
+- Presuming you are working on a Windows AMD64 machine, download and extract the ```win-XXX.zip``` file from [the UUPMediaCreator repo](https://github.com/gus33000/UUPMediaCreator/releases/latest).

-(if you are on a Windows ARM64 machine, use win-arm64 instead, etc..)
+What version do I download?

+- If your computer (different from the device or disk you want to update!) is running Windows on an Intel or AMD 64-bit CPU, please get the ```win-x64.zip``` file.

+- If your computer (different from the device or disk you want to update!) is running Windows on an Intel or AMD 32-bit CPU, please get the ```win-x86.zip``` file.

+- If your computer (different from the device or disk you want to update!) is running Windows on a Qualcomm or Apple 64-bit CPU, please get the ```win-arm64.zip``` file.

+- If your computer (different from the device or disk you want to update!) is running Windows on a ARM32 CPU or anything else, consider getting another device as this program simply is not compatible with your PC.

 NOTE: For apps to be included in the image for Windows 11 Version 22H1 or higher, please run the tool on Windows 11.

-- Navigate to this directory: `"win-x64\CLI"`
+- Navigate to the directory you extracted the downloaded ZIP file onto, you should see files like ```uupdownload.exe``` inside.

 ### Download commands

--  Inside the CLI directory, open command prompt and run one of following commands (depending on what version of Windows you would like to use):
+-  Inside the directory, open command prompt and run one of following commands (depending on what version of Windows you would like to use):

-#### Latest Production Versions (Recommended)

-This will get you the latest currently supported _stable_ version of Windows 11, which is the recommended option for most people to use on your device.

-Windows Insider Program's channel builds may be more unstable, and less tested for use on Surface Duo devices.
-They'll also break more often than production versions, and require more recurrent updating.

-If you value stability, please use below's command to download the latest stable version of Windows 11:

 _Windows 11 Version 23H2_
 ```batch